 If you’re traditionally published, your publisher’s author portal will be your most useful dashboard.
 Ask your publisher if they have an author portal where you can view your sales data.

 Healing Every Day: A 90-Day Devotional Journey (Affiliate Link) by Mary DeMuth

 From beloved author, storyteller, and prayer warrior Mary DeMuth, comes a heartfelt devotional combining stories, Scripture, and prayers to reveal God’s heart for broken and healing people.

-This plan was crafted by Thomas & Jim to be step by step guide through the first five years of your writing career.
-Learn each quarter what to do to succeed and avoid the mistakes that hijack the success of most authors.
+Crafted by Thomas & Jim, The 5 Year Plan is a step-by-step guide for the first five years of your writing career.
+Learn what to do in each quarter of the year to avoid the mistakes that hijack success for most authors and set yourself up for success.
 Learn more at NovelMarketing.com/courses.